sebfisch/curry-sqlite3/readme.markdown

 The parameters of the `persistentSQLite3` function are the names of the database file and of the table to store the facts in, respectively.
-The call to `ensureDBFor` creates the database `hello.db` and in it the table `hello` if they do not exist yet and `closeDBHandles` closes the handle to the `hello.db` database before the program exits.
+The call to `closeDBHandles` closes the handle to the `hello.db` database before the program exits.
 Calling `closeDBHandles` might not be necessary if handles are closed automatically after the program exits, but it is useful to close a database connection earlier in case the program does other things after accessing the database.

 The above program stores the string `"Hello, echo!"` in the table `hello` associated with the `hello` predicate, retrieves the stored